-Configure your CDN · Cloudflare Workers docs
+Configure your CDN

 Publish

-To make this script available for use, you’ll need to build and publish it to Cloudflare using Wrangler.
-To do this, we’ll first build the code, and then publish it:
+To make this script available for use, you will need to build and publish it to Cloudflare using Wrangler:

 Build and publish your project